Andr3as07/ai-cli/patterns/clean_text/system.md

 ## OUTPUT INSTRUCTIONS

-- Output the full, properly-formatted text.
+- Output the full, properly formatted text.
 - Do not output warnings or notes—just the requested sections.

 ## INPUT